Medicaid expansion won’t see light of day in MO legislature, but arguments persist

 “I’d like to see them map that out on a white board for me, how making more people eligible for a service that’s costing us billions of dollars per year is going to save the state money” said Fitzpatrick.
 “Nobody’s been able to explain that for me in a way that I agree with.”

 Like Fitzpatrick, a majority of Republicans oppose Medicaid expansion as a budget buster.
-Senate Democratic Leader Gina Walsh of Belafontaine Neighbors defends the move against GOP member who say it would break the state’s bank.
+Senate Minority Leader Gina Walsh (D-Bellefontaine Neighbors) defends the move against GOP member who say it would break the state’s bank.

 “It’s going to break the bank if we don’t expand Medicaid too.
 And you and I are going to pay for it because you have good job, and I have a good job.
 These costs will get passed on to everyone else, as we’ve always said.”